pwdonald/chromeos-qemu-docker/README.md

 **Warning: Tested on Samsung Chromebook Pro (Intel m3 x86_64 w/ ChromeOS 63, 64) other hardware results may vary.**
 *I would be interested to know about other ChromeOS devices, so please let me know your results via PR or email*

+**ARM Processor based ChromeOS Devices will have to use the `qemu-system-x86_64` command which requires modifiying the two scripts in the script directory of this repo.**

 What you will need:
 * An hour of time.
 * A ChromeOS Device with Android Apps support.
 (Again, Developer Mode is **NOT** needed)